matoruru/polybar-adapta-theme/README.md

 You can see how bright your screen is.
 And you can slide it and change the brightness by pressing brightness button on your keyboard or scrolling with mouse wheel/touchpad.

-Now let me show you the way to change the brightness by scrolling with mouse cursor like the image below,
+Now let me show you the way to change the brightness by scrolling with mouse cursor.

 ![backlight_slider](https://raw.githubusercontent.com/matoruru/imgs/master/polybar-adapta-theme/backlight-slide.gif)